CylonicRaider/Instant/docs/RUNNING.md

     stdout=>>log/${name}.log
     stderr=>>log/${name}.err.log

-    ; This section screates a Scribe bot in &welcome; it does not need to ; contain values of its own.
+    ; This section creates a Scribe bot in &welcome; it does not need to ; contain values of its own.
     [scribe/welcome]